There is a potential risk faced when unlicensed electricians are hired as they cause more harm than good. Studies show […]

+Semiconductor is one of the most used electrical terms.
 A semiconductor is a crystalline solid, a device, or a substance with a resistivity that fluctuates between that of an insulator and that of typical metals, following the addition of a particle or thermal effects.
 Semiconductor devices, particularly silicon devices, are critical components of most electronic circuits.

 A short circuit happens when one part of an electric circuit interacts with another component of the same circuit, driving current to find a shorter path and moving electricity away from its original course.